landhini/Project-1/README.md

   - Note: The playbook to install filebeat can made by modifing the beats-config file.

-- navigate to or curl http://10.0.0.8:5601 to check that the installation worked as expected.
+#### Navigate to or curl http://10.0.0.8:5601 to check that the installation worked as expected.